Snowman Paper Plate Craft For Kids [Free Template]

 Finish the scarf by gluing the two pieces at an angle to the long piece of scarf.

 Cut three small (about 1″ slits) in the top middle of the snowman’s body.
-This will flatten the top out and allow it to lay flat when gluing the two pieces together.
+This will flatten the top and allow it to lay flat when gluing the two pieces together.

-Glue the snowman’s head onto the snowman’s body.
+Finally, encourage your child to glue the snowman’s head onto the snowman’s body.

 Snowman Activities For Kids

-Who’s ready for some coloring?
-These snowman coloring pages are not only enjoyable for kids, but they’re also beneficial!
 Coloring can help kids to develop fine motor skills, hand-eye coordination, and creative expression.
 These coloring pages often feature simple designs that are easy for even young children to color.

-These snowman do a dot printables for kids are so much fun!
-They are perfect for helping little ones work on fine motor skills, counting, and letter recognition.
 The best part is that they are absolutely free!
 Just print them out and let your child have fun dotting away.
 These printables are also great for classroom teachers.

 Share With Us

-Did you make this craft with your kids or students?
+Did you make this project with your kids or students?
 We’d love to feature them on our social media!

-For a chance to have your child’s craft featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!
+For a chance to have your child’s project featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!

 Snowman Paper Plate Craft